madebykind/madebykind-v3/content/work/base51.md

 #footer_heading:
 ---

 {{< workquote logo="logo-base51" img="images/work-base51-imagery-3.jpg" alt="Two young women look at each other.
 They appear to be at an outdoor festival, with the sun setting in the distance.
-They are smiling">}}
+They are smiling" logowidth="1135" logoheight="215">}}
 A safe place where change begins.
 {{</ workquote >}}